ORA Reimagining the Automotive Infotainment System & Instrument

 Inspired by the safety score feature in other electric vehicles, we explored how we could reimagine our approach

-we shifted from penalties to rewards by introducing mindful gamification to our strategy, our goal was to encourage safer driving habits through positive reinforcement.
+Shifting from penalties to rewards by introducing mindful gamification to our strategy, our goal was to encourage safer driving habits through positive reinforcement.

-we shifted from penalties to rewards by introducing mindful gamification to our strategy, our goal was to encourage safer driving habits through positive reinforcement.
+Shifting from penalties to rewards by introducing mindful gamification to our strategy, our goal was to encourage safer driving habits through positive reinforcement.

-(This feature is only accessible when the car is completely parked)
+This feature is only accessible when the car is completely parked

 Design Challenge